Detecting the heterodyning of gravitational waves: Conclusion

 We considered the case of using our method to search for low-frequency GWs in data from LISA, which is expected to detect GWs from a large number of Galactic binary white dwarfs.
 The projected sensitivity that could thus be obtained (Figure~\ref{fig:A-F}) ranges from strain amplitudes of $A\sim10^{-10}$ at $F\sim10^{-8}$~Hz to $\sim10^{-7}$ at $\sim10^{-5}$~Hz, and would cover a part of the GW spectrum where no other detection methods are currently available.

-This sensitivity could potentially enable the detection of very massive SMBBHs with a chirp mass of several $10^{10}\,\rm M_\odot$ at a distance of $D=10\,\rm Mpc$, if such systems exist.
-Single super-massive BHs of several $\sim10^{10}\,\rm M_\odot$ would be close to theoretical mass upper limits above which they cannot grow through luminous gas accretion \citep[][]{2016MNRAS.456L.109K}, and so far candidates have only been observed at distances of more than several $\sim100\,\rm Mpc$ \citep[e.g.,][]{2017MNRAS.471.2321D,2019ApJ...886...80D}.
+This sensitivity could potentially enable the detection of very massive SMBHBs with a chirp mass of several $10^{10}\,\rm M_\odot$ at a distance of $D=10\,\rm Mpc$, although the existence of such a system is all but ruled out by pulsar timing array observations~\citep{2019ApJ...880..116A}.

 Our results show that an even better sensitivity could be achieved using GW signals from compact binary stars detectable with next-generation GW detectors that operate in the $\rm dHz$ regime.
 In particular, using signals of binary neutron stars expected to be detected with DECIGO would yield a sensitivity competitive with that of current pulsar timing arrays.